js2264/scRNAseq_Physalia_2021/content/Introduction/01_Presentation.md

-The material is suitable both for experimentalists who want to learn more about data-analysis as well as computational biologists who want to learn about scRNASeq methods.
+The material is suitable both for experimentalists who want to learn more about data-analysis as well as computational biologists who want to learn about scRNA-seq methods.

 Examples demonstrated in this course can be applied to any experimental protocol or biological system.